A Job No More

 People who have lost their jobs potentially face significant emotional, psychological, financial and physical challenges.
 It is an unpleasant and difficult predicament, a trap door to anger and resentment, outrage and depression.
-To add to the injury, the jobless invariably face a bevy of insensitive assessments (“These things happen for a reason.”) to time-worn cliches such as “I’m sure something better will come along.”
+To add to the injury, the jobless invariably face a bevy of insensitive assessments (“These things happen for a reason.”) to time-worn clichés such as “I’m sure something better will come along.”

-Job loss can impact nearly every aspect of a person s life, from spending habits to self-esteem.
+Job loss can impact nearly every aspect of a person’s life, from spending habits to self-esteem.
 Job loss can make people stronger, meeker, energized or demoralized.
 It can turn job seekers into small-business owners or consultants.
 It can spark ambition or extinguish it.
 And how anyone will handle a job loss cannot be always predicted.
 Most people will need some time to bounce back.

 Should you receive a severance package, use it carefully.
 You have no idea how long you will remain unemployed.
 The key is to budget your money.
 What do you need to live?
-How much do your mortgage, rent, food, entertainment and transportation cost?
+How much does your mortgage, rent, food, entertainment and transportation cost?
 What can you live without?
 The reality of your situation may force some hard choices about getting rid of certain expenses such as top tier cable television, eating out three times a week, going to movies or attending concerts and plays.

 How can you avoid that?
 Build in an exercise regimen.
 Of all the expenses you may have, try to keep the health club membership.
 Or, use local recreation centers and the great outdoors to keep your body in shape.
 The tendency of job seekers is to surf the Web for any potential jobs, make networking calls, attend networking meetings and then find time to get in some exercise.
 Experts suggest setting that exercise time into your schedule early since it will help you deal with the stress and disillusionment of unemployment while preparing your mind and body for the rigors of job hunting.